Mithun Chakraborty: Career fluctuations (1996–2006)

 Post-stardom, Chakraborty continued to star in substandard productions which failed to propel his career forward.
 He appeared in hundreds of such films produced under his home banner Mithun's Dream Factory.
-He was unable to accept the universally acclaimed Tamil film Iruvar (1997) as his character had to crop his hair, which would have affected his other 15 films at that time.
+He refused to accept a role the universally acclaimed Tamil film Iruvar (1997) as his character had to crop his hair, which would have affected his other 15 films at that time.
 By this time, Chakraborty held the record for appearing in the most Hindi films as a hero.
 During this phase, he saw moderate successes in Shapath (1997) and Chandaal (1998) and won the National Film Award for Best Supporting Actor for playing Ramakrishna Paramahansa in G.V.
 Iyer's biographical drama Swami Vivekananda (1998).

-It has been reported that between 1993 and 1998 he endured 33 consecutive box-office flops.
 With his Bollywood career taking a backseat, Chakraborty began to focus on Bengali films in the early 2000s.
-From 2000 to 2003, he appeared in highly acclaimed films like Nepaldev Bhattacharjee's Chaka (2000), Rituparno Ghosh's Titli (2002), Prasanta Bal's Ferari Fauj (2002) and Narayan Rao's Santrash (2003).
+From 2000 to 2007, he appeared in highly acclaimed films like Nepaldev Bhattacharjee's Chaka (2000), Rituparno Ghosh's Titli (2002), Prasanta Bal's Ferari Fauj (2002) and Narayan Rao's Santrash (2003).
+He returned to mainstream Hindi films in 2005 with the highly anticipated films Elaan and Lucky: No Time for Love, but contrary to expectations, both the films proved to be critical and commercial failures and were unable to re-establish Chakraborty.

+Return to prominence (2007–present)

-He returned to mainstream Hindi films in 2005 with the highly anticipated films Elaan and Lucky: No Time for Love, but contrary to expectations, both the films proved to be critical and commercial duds and failed to re-establish him.
-He finally made a solid comeback in 2007 with Mani Ratnam's Guru.
-Guru received highly positive response from critics and proved to be a hit at the box office.
-Chakraborty's performance of an honest editor met with immense acclaim and he received a nomination in the Filmfare Award for Best Supporting Actor category.
-The same year, he also did a guest appearance in the song "Deewangi Deewangi" from Farah Khan's reincarnation drama Om Shanti Om.
+Chakraborty made a comeback in 2007 with Mani Ratnam's Guru.
+The film received a positive response from critics and became a box office hit.
+Chakraborty's performance as an honest editor was met with immense acclaim, and he received a nomination in the Filmfare Award for Best Supporting Actor category.
+The same year, he made a guest appearance in the song "Deewangi Deewangi" from Farah Khan's reincarnation drama Om Shanti Om.

-After another series of flops, he appeared in Rohit Shetty's multi-starrer comedy Golmaal 3 in 2010.
-It did a business of ₹1.69 billion and was declared a blockbuster by Box Office India.
-The huge success of Golmaal 3 was followed by two more major hits in 2012 with Housefull 2, OMG – Oh My God!, as well as an average hit with Khiladi 786.
+After another series of flops, Chakraborty appeared in Rohit Shetty's multi-starrer comedy Golmaal 3 in 2010.
+It grossed ₹1.69 billion and was declared a blockbuster by Box Office India.
+The huge success of Golmaal 3 was followed by two more hits in 2012 with Housefull 2, OMG – Oh My God!, as well as an average hit with Khiladi 786.
 Chakraborty had two full-fledged releases in 2013 - Enemmy and the much anticipated Boss, both of which were critical and commercial failures.
 He then played a supporting role in the Salman Khan action comedy film Kick (2014).
-The film took an initial of ₹260 million and collected ₹3.88 billion by the end of its run, emerging a blockbuster at the box office.
+The film took an initial of ₹260 million and earned ₹3.88 billion by the end of its run, emerging a blockbuster at the box office.